melonix2871-maker/rajsite/.trae/documents/CoreEngineDB Security And Feature Guide.md

 - STRIPE_SECRET and STRIPE_WEBHOOK_SECRET exist only as Worker environment variables
 - ADMIN_TOKEN used to protect /admin/superadmin; rotate superadmin hash server‑side
 - Never commit secrets to repo; use Cloudflare dashboard (Secret) or wrangler secret put
+- Always set sensitive variables as Type: Secret in Cloudflare dashboard (not Plaintext)

 Client behavior & safety